-Here I am, trying to make a feeble attempt at Taking the Smell out of Big Daddy’s Nose.
-I have like 5000 kids and 2500 animals that live in my house.
+I am trying to make a feeble attempt at Taking the Smell out of Big Daddy’s Nose.
+I have like five thousand kids and twenty-five hundred animals that live in my house.
 Did I exaggerate?
-Uhm, well…have you ever lived with a bunch of teenage boys?
+Uhm, have you ever lived with a bunch of teenage boys?
 Emotional girls?
-Choose to take in every broken animal that is dumped on your lawn?
+Choose to take in every broken animal that is a stray?
 That is my life.

-We live in a moderate home and it has 4 bedrooms.
-All bedrooms have carpet.
+We live in a moderate four-bedroom home with carpet.
 That is not necessarily how I want it.
-Sadly, it is expensive to rip up and replace flooring.
+Sadly, it is expensive to rip up and replace the flooring.
 I mean, I have mouths to feed and debt to pay off!

-In lieu of the inability to constantly remember to take the dogs out, I bought a carpet cleaner.
+Instead of the inability to remember to take the dogs out, I bought a carpet cleaner.
 I use it and abuse it.
-In fact, I have burned up several of these gems because I am hard on vacuums, mops, spray mops, and carpet cleaners.
+I have burned up several of these gems because I am hard on vacuums, mops, spray mops, and carpet cleaners.

-My Lady made me a great concoction that I use to scrub the carpets (and said child scrubs the carpets).
-They may be stain-free (the majority of the time) but the odor (think litter box) can be unbearable.
+My Lady made me a concoction that I use to scrub the carpets.
+They may be stain-free but the odor (think litter box) can be unbearable.

 Taking the Smell out of Big Daddy’s Nose

-As added luck, I have a spouse who is UBER sensitive to any and all smells.
-He reminds me of being pregnant when I had sonic smelling for 9 mths.
-I mean, I could smell and armpit, piece of rotten fish, dirty socks, from 10 miles away.
+As added luck, I have a spouse who is UBER sensitive to all smells.
+He reminds me of when I was pregnant.
+I had sonic smelling for nine months.
+I mean, I could smell an armpit, a piece of rotten fish, dirty socks, from ten miles away.
 That is Big Daddy’s sniffer.
 Super-sensitive and annoying.

 He can come home to a clean house, quiet kids, quiet animals, and supper cooking.
 The first thing he does is ask what that smell is.
 Seriously.
 I want to punch him in the nose when he says that.
-Just eliminate his sense of smell altogether.
+Just eliminate his sense of smell.

-I have come up with some REALLY cleaner options and diffuser blends to help with that smell.
+I have come up with some cleaner options and diffuser blends to help with that smell.
 Lots of little tricks that help save my husband’s nose (and my feelings).
-You must remember that cats do not need to come in close contact with the essential oils of any kind.
-Dogs, they are okay, but not cats.
+Cats do not need to come in close contact with the essential oils.
+Dogs are okay, but not cats.

 We spread baking soda, litter, baking soda into the box.
-We have set the timer for every 2 hrs for it to be changed.
-Also, our box has a hood with cat filters.
-We change those out every 2 weeks.
-I put a litter catcher mat under the box.
-It is sprayed down with 1 part vinegar to 3 parts water and a splash of Dawn dishwashing liquid.
+We have set the timer for every two hours for it to be changed.
+Also, our litter box has a hood with cat filters.
+We change the filters every two weeks.
+The box and mat are sprayed down with one part vinegar to three parts water.
+Also, I add a splash of Dawn dishwashing liquid.
 I do add a couple of drops of Purify essential oil.
 We use this to clean the mat and the wall around the box.

 I vacuum first.
 Then, I use an old parmesan container 1/2 full of baking soda.
-I add about 10 drops of Purify in it and then top the container off with more baking soda and another 10 drops.
-I shake that well.
-Then, I sprinkle it on carpets (I put the cat’s up).
-Let is set for 10 minutes and then vacuum again.
+I add about ten drops of Purify oil.
+Next, top the container off with more baking soda.
+Then, add another 10 drops of Purify oil.
+Shake that well.
+Sprinkle it on carpets.
+Let it sit for ten minutes and then vacuum again.

-In the carpet cleaner, I fill up the base with water, vinegar, and Dawn.
-I also add Melaleuca, OnGuard, and/or Purify.
-Usually, about 20 drops because the base is pretty large.
-When we spot clean the stain (do that first), we just use water and dawn and scrub the crap out of it.
+In the carpet cleaner, I fill up the base with water, vinegar, and Dawn dishwashing liquid.
+I also add Melaleuca, OnGuard, and Purify oils.
+Usually, about twenty drops.
+Spot clean the stain.
+Do this using water and dawn.
+Then, scrub the crap out of it.

 I have a spray mop.
-In it, I put hot water, a splash of vinegar, a splash of Dawn.
-Also, I add about 10 drops of one of the following oils.
-Melaleuca, OnGuard, or Purify.
-This helps disinfect, deodorize, and clean the area.
+In it, I put hot water, a splash of vinegar, a splash of Dawn dishwashing liquid.
+Also, I add about ten drops of one of the following oils: Melaleuca, OnGuard, or Purify.
+Doing this helps disinfect, deodorize, and clean the area.

-5 drops Lavender, 5 drops Melaleuca, 2 drops Lemon
+Five drops Lavender, five drops Melaleuca, two drops Lemon